rhadp-example-repos/automotive-image-builder/docs/index.md

 [https://buildlogs.centos.org/9-stream/automotive/](https://buildlogs.centos.org/9-stream/automotive/).

 They will include packages that are not part of Red Hat's automotive offering but are of interest to SIG members.
-These packages may be on work in progress that is being worked on with the idea that it will land in the Automotive Stream Distribution (and thus Red Hat's automotive offering) or purely R&D, experimental or integration work that will remain outside of the Automotive Stream Distribution.
+These packages may be a work in progress with the idea that it will land in the Automotive Stream Distribution (and thus Red Hat's automotive offering) or purely R&D, experimental or integration work that will remain outside of the Automotive Stream Distribution.

 Any and every SIG members can ask for packages to be distributed via these repositories as long as they meet [CentOS' requirements for SIG](https://wiki.centos.org/SpecialInterestGroup#Requirements)